ice-wm/ice-wm.github.io/index.md

 window (Alt+Tab) and in a window list.
 A handful of configurable focus models are menu-selectable.
 Setups with multiple monitors are supported by RandR and Xinerama.
-IceWM is very configurable, themable and well documented.
+IceWM is very configurable, themeable and well documented.
 It includes an optional external background wallpaper manager with transparency support, a simple session manager and a system tray.